How is bird flu spread?

-Bird flu is spread by direct contact between birds, and through contamination in the environment, for example in bird droppings.
-This means wild birds carrying the disease can infect domestic poultry, so the best way to reduce the risk of your poultry catching bird flu is to minimise the chance of them coming into contact with wild birds or their droppings by practising good biosecurity.
+Bird flu (Avian Influenza) is spread by direct contact between birds, and through contamination in the environment, for example in bird droppings.
+This means wild birds carrying the disease can infect domestic poultry, so the best way to reduce the risk of your poultry catching bird flu is to minimise the chance of them coming into contact with wild birds or their droppings by practising good biosecurity and safety measures.

 The winter means a reduction in natural foods so wild birds will seek out poultry feed and water during the tough months, and migratory birds begin to arrive from the Continent.